Phenylacetic acid: Reactions

 Phenylacetic acid undergoes ketonic decarboxylation to form ketones.
 It can be condensed with itself to form dibenzyl ketone, or with a large excess of another carboxylic acid (in the form of an acid anhydride), such as with acetic anhydride to form phenylacetone.

 Applications

-Phenylacetic acid is used in some perfumes, as it possesses a honey-like odor even in low concentrations.
+Phenylacetic acid is used in some perfumes, as it possesses a persistent, honey-like odor at low concentrations.
 It is also used in penicillin G production and diclofenac production.
 It is also employed to treat type II hyperammonemia to help reduce the amounts of ammonia in a patient's bloodstream by forming phenylacetyl-CoA, which then reacts with nitrogen-rich glutamine to form phenylacetylglutamine.
 This compound is then excreted from the patient's body.
-It's also used in the illicit production of phenylacetone, which is used in the manufacture of methamphetamine.
+It is also used in the illicit production of phenylacetone, which is used in the manufacture of methamphetamine.

 The sodium salt of phenylacetic acid, sodium phenylacetate, is used as a pharmaceutical drug for the treatment of urea cycle disorders, including as the combination drug sodium phenylacetate/sodium benzoate (Ammonul).

 Phenylacetic acid is used in the preparation of and derived from several pharmaceutical drugs, including camylofin, bendazol, triafungin, phenacemide, lorcainide, phenindione, phenelzine and cyclopentolate.